simone-panico/StraneMusicIOS/README.md

 - **Stream Music:** Fetches music from YouTube using the YouTube API.
 - **Custom Server:** Streams the music through a custom server.
 - **User-Friendly Interface:** Designed with simplicity in mind for an effortless music experience.
-(Inspiration from Apple Music, see Pictures)
+(Inspiration from Apple Music, see Screenshots)

 ## Discontinuation